nazmulidris/rust-scratch/macros/README.md

 > `cargo install cargo-watch` and then run:
 > `cargo watch -x 'expand --test test_derive_macro_describe'`.
 >
-> 1. A script is provided called `cargo-macro.fish` which does this for the test that you
+> 1. A script is provided called `cargo-watch-macro-expand-one-test.fish` which does this
->    give that script as an argument.
+>    for the test that you give that script as an argument.
-> 2. Another script is provided called `cargo-one.fish` which watches for changes in your
+> 2. Another script is provided called `cargo-watch-one-test.fish` which watches for
->    and then runs the test you give that script as an argument.
+>    changes in your and then runs the test you give that script as an argument.

 ## What does a syn AST look like?